 Chinese foreign policy.
 The effects of “Belt and Road”, China’s main objectives, and where these align or clash with ours.
 How to understand Chinese soft power as well as hard power.

-The group was launched by Tom Tugendhat MP, Neil O’Brien MP, Dehenna Davison MP, Anthony Browne MP, Laura Trott MP, Kevin Hollinrake MP, Alicia Kearns MP, Andrew Bowie MP and Damian Green MP.
+The group was co-founded by Tom Tugendhat MP and Neil O’Brien MP.
+It is currently chaired by Tom Tugendhat, with a committee which consists of Dehenna Davison MP, Anthony Browne MP, Laura Trott MP, Kevin Hollinrake MP, Alicia Kearns MP, Andrew Bowie MP and Damian Green MP.